dmvianna/analytics-workspace/README.md

 ## Getting Started
 1. Make a copy of the analytics workspace project\
-Open a terminal window and change to the directory where the workspace is to be created.
+Open a terminal window and change to the directory where the project is to be created.
 ```
 # cd to the directory where the workplace will be created
 git clone https://github.com/datwiz/analytics-workspace.git workspace